rcpch/.github/profile/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/rcpch/rcpch-nhs-organisations?style=flat-square&labelColor=%2311a7f2&color=%230d0d58)
 ![GitHub Repo stars](https://img.shields.io/github/stars/RCPCH/rcpch-nhs-organisations?style=flat-square&labelColor=%2311a7f2&color=%230d0d58)

-### Getting involved
+## Getting involved

-If you want to contribute to any of our projects, there is more information in our [playbook](https://playbook.rcpch.tech/)
+If you want to contribute to any of our projects, there is more information in our [playbook](https://playbook.rcpch.tech/) on how to get involved.

 ---